Where To See Maui’s Turtles

 - Snorkeling — The best place to see turtles while snorkeling is “Turtle Town” which is the coastline between Nahuna Point and Black Sand Beach in Makena (the south part of south Maui).
 If you are snorkeling from shore, go to Maluaka Beach (in front of what was the Makena Beach Resort).
 There are also often turtles in the bay in front of Napili Point condos.
 If you would like to snorkel from a boat, see the comparison of boat companies at Maui Snorkeling, and choose one that goes to the south side and mentions turtles.
 Here are some of the best Maui snorkeling tours.

 - Kaanapali — Just south of the Hyatt Regency hotel (south end of Kaanapali Beach), many turtles swim around rocks close to shore at Hanakaoo Beach Park, so you can easily see them from the beach.
 Park near the old Chinese cemetery at Canoe Beach (you will see the canoe club there).
-Walk to the area of beach near the yellow lifeguard tower, and look for turtles in the rocky area of the ocean close to shore.
+Walk to the area of the beach near the yellow lifeguard tower, and look for turtles in the rocky area of the ocean close to shore.
 They like rocky shorelines where algae and seaweed are present for them to eat.
-A few miles north of Kaanapali, you can also often see turtles from shore behind Noelani condos.
+A few miles north of Kaanapali, you can also often see turtles from the shore behind Noelani condos.